I prefer to call it a horror story.

 But the king’s revenge was not over yet.
 He wanted vengeance from everyone who surrounded him, everyone who had stood against his love for Inês.

-Legend has it that Pedro ordered the exhumation of her corpse and had it dressed in the best possible clothes, as would be fit for a queen.
+Legend has it that Pedro ordered the exhumation of her corpse and had it dressed in fine clothes, as would be fit for a queen.
 The corpse, which had been in its grave for years, was placed on the throne and every member of the court was forced to bow down and kiss the hand of Inês de Castro, swearing allegiance to the new queen – a corpse queen.

 Pedro and Inês are still together and still apart to this very day.
 You can visit their stone tombs in the Monastery of Alcobaça where they are opposite each other.
 On Judgement day, when the angels sound their trumpets, Pedro and Inês can look at each other’s eyes again as they rise from their stone cold tombs.